-In these French and Italian "super-diverse" cities (Vertovec 2007), characterized by a diversity of social, economic, and legal statuses, as well as a high number of countries of origin of the residents, I followed the organisation5 of fashion shows in working-class neighbourhoods with a very rich history of migration.
+(Vertovec 2007), characterized by a diversity of social, We will see below how the local population valorised economic, and legal statuses, as well as a high number of countries of origin of the residents.
+I followed their biographies and multiple belongings in this context. as a creative response to excluding and shifting border the organisation of fashion shows in working-class neighbourhoods with a very rich history of migration.
 The use of visual methods allowed me to analyse how body language reflects a process of empowerment during the self-presentation in the preparatory phase (documented by filmed interviews) and at the time of the fashion show.
 In Paris, in the Sainte-Marthe district, the Senegalese designer Sadio Bee launched his "Mix-Tissages" collection using both professional models and neighbours from various countries.
 In the Maddalena district of Genoa, a group of Ivorian, Senegalese, and Ligurian tailors, in collaboration with vintage shop owners, organised three fashion shows in order to reverse the stigma of delinquency that weighs on this district and on some residents, especially those from sub-Saharan Africa.
 In contrast to the latter, residents of Latin American origin (of which Ecuadorians are by far the largest group) are more positively represented and even have a dedicated page in Spanish in the daily newspaper II Secolo XIX.

 In the framework of our project, we followed how the actors valorise their respective migratory journeys, both through discourses in front of the camera and symbolically, using fabrics, cuts, and make-up that refer to multiple affiliations (Yuval-Davis et al. 2006).
 Each actor gives a particular meaning (Deleuze 1969) to his or her performance (Butler 1993) in a certain context (Rogers & Vertovec 1995) and in a given social situation (Clarke 2005).
 The encounters and filming before and during the event, carried out interactively with the actors and actresses, allows us to capture as many nuances as possible in the staging of oneself, one's body, and one's trajectory (Salzbrunn 2020).
-When I wrote the project, I focused on art and activism, knowing that Genoa was one of the most interesting cities, not yet "museified" and damaged by mass tourism.
+When I wrote the project, I focused on art and activism, knowing that Genoa was one of the most interesting cities, not vet "museified" and damaged by mass tourism.
 However, the event analysed here, the Défilé Maddalena, was created after I received funding.
 The very open event- and space-centred approach allowed me to integrate this event in the research setting.
 Together with a key actor whom I met at the beginning of my fieldwork, we have conducted interviews as well as informal talks, lived and gathered in the district during the whole year (and during follow-up stays over five years).

-We will see further on how the proud, valorising posture of the tailors and mannequins, in search of recognition, contrasts with the images disseminated by the local Genoese media (Il Secolo XIX newspaper) and some Italian media and discourse on migration, particularly from Senegal.
+We will see further on how the proud, valorising posture of the tailors and mannequins, in search of recognition. contrasts with the images disseminated by the local Genoese media (II Secolo XIX newspaper) and some Italian media and discourse on migration, particularly from Senegal.